paramrathour/blog/pages/_posts/2023-12-14-anime-timeline.md

 ---

 ## Motivation
 While popular platforms like [Anilist](https://anilist.co/user/wrath3435/animelist) or [MyAnimeList](https://myanimelist.net/animelist/wrath3435) serve as valuable tools for anime tracking, they love to repeat stuff.
-There are seperate entries for each season, part, cour, movie, OVA, ... you name it.
+There are separate entries for each season, part, cour, movie, OVA, ... you name it.

 I want to keep things simple -- one franchise, one entry.